Estimand: Average Treatment Effect (ATE)

 where are the Wilson score bounds for proportion .

-- Absolute CI: Percentile-based interval .
+- Absolute CI: Welch-Satterthwaite interval for .

 Relative Lift and Delta Method